TreewareEarth/plant/README.md

 It's a bit like https://github.com/symfony/thanks, but it tries to solve a bigger problem! **The climate crisis.**

 Open Source can have positve impact on it.
-With treeware every donation it a motivation to work on Open Source code.
+With treeware every donation is a motivation to work on Open Source code.

 The treeware idea is great, but it's not very visible.
 This package tries to solve it.